Outsourcing Software Testing: All You Need to Know About the Approach

 But let the affordability not disappoint you – the quality of development and testing services does not yield to the high-cost regions, but the cost of living is significantly lower.
 This is how you get a lower price without compromising the quality.

-The competition on the market is so tense that even after deep research, you will have a hard time choosing the one.
+The competition in the market is so intense that even after deep research, you will have a hard time choosing the one.
 Yet, narrowing the broad choice to a list of favorites might greatly help.

 Once you pick the preferred ones, you can start doing the actual talking (setting up meetings with the Sales Managers).